katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 >
 > - In which format(s) do you store your research data?
 > - Are those formats readable with commonly available software tools?
+> - Are those formats commonly in use in your research fields?
 >
 {: .discussion}